BD2KGenomics/toil-scripts/src/toil_scripts/rnaseq_cgl/README.md

     1. Toil         pip install toil
     2. S3AM         pip install --pre s3am (optional, needed for uploading output to S3)

+A toil-box (toil-worker and toil-leader) created by cgcloud comes with these dependencies pre-installed.

 ## Getting Started
 #### Running a single sample locally